-Allan Houser, Abstract Crown Dancer I, 1992, bronze edition of 8, © Chiinde LLC, exhibition loan courtesy of Allan Houser Inc.
+Allan Houser, Watercarrier, 1986, bronze edition of 8. © Chiinde LLC, exhibition loan courtesy of Allan House Inc.

 The following exhibitions are planned in upcoming months at the Hood Museum of Art.
 Please note that dates and descriptions are subject to change.